chrisza4/GildedRose-Refactoring-Kata/README.md

 # Gilded Rose Refactoring Kata

+My attempt to solved Gilded Rose in multiple languages.

+I want to understand exactly how different programming paradigm (Functional, Object-oriented) and different language construct affect how we structured program.

+Now focus on:

+- CSharp for Typed object-oriented paradigm.
+- Elixir for Non-typed functional paradigm.
+- TypeScript for typed multi paradigm.

+Interesting in using Common-Lisp (Since Clojure version is not exists yet.
+Maybe I should create one.) and FSharp for Typed functional paradigm.

+## Original words

 This Kata was originally created by Terry Hughes (http://twitter.com/TerryHughes).
 It is already on GitHub [here](https://github.com/NotMyself/GildedRose).
 See also [Bobby Johnson's description of the kata](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).

 I translated the original C# into a few other languages, (with a little help from my friends!), and slightly changed the starting position.
 This means I've actually done a small amount of refactoring already compared with the original form of the kata, and made it easier to get going with writing tests by giving you one failing unit test to start with.
 I also added test fixtures for Text-Based approval testing with TextTest (see [the TextTests](https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/texttests))